binarykitchen/videomail-client/README.md

 Some of these events have parameters.

-The Videomail-Client already comes with internal error handling mechanism so there is no need to add code to display errors.
+The videomail client already comes with internal error handling mechanism so there is no need to add code to display errors.
 But depending on your app logic you might want to process errors further with your own error listeners.

 <a name="unload"></a>
 ### videomailClient.unload()